Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Cannabis refers to plants Cannabis sativa, Cannabis indica and Cannabis ruderalis.
 This plant can be processed for a variety of purposes, from topical oils and food products to building materials — but it’s popularly grown and consumed for its psychoactive properties.

 Cannabis legalization is a divisive subject and the laws that govern its consumption vary by state.
 Some states, like Washington, Vermont and California, have legalized both recreational and medical marijuana consumption.
-Others, like Utah, Arizona and New York, only permit marijuana consumption for medical purposes.
-In many other states and under federal law, cannabis consumption is not permitted in any capacity.
+Others, like Utah, Florida and Pennsylvania, only permit marijuana consumption for medical purposes.
+In at least 10 other states and under federal law, cannabis consumption is not permitted in any capacity.

 Some in Congress are pushing to lift the federal prohibition during the current term, which would be a watershed moment for the industry.